kvalemi/Mask-Detection-with-TensorFlow/README.md

 - random
 - pickle

 2) Obtain a dataset that has example images of people wearing and not wearing face masks.
-I used a small images dataset
+I used a pretty small dataset (source foundin credits).

+- Ensure the folder structure follows the following schema in your repository:

+-> ./Dataset
+--> ./Dataset/Face_Mask
+--> ./Dataset/No_Mask

 ## Credits